 Lesson 11: Events Unplugged: The Big Event

-Events are a great way to add variety to a pre-written algorithm.
+Students will soon learn that events are a great way to add flexibility to a pre-written algorithm.
 Sometimes you want your program to be able to respond to the user exactly when the user wants it to.
-That is what events are for.
+Events can make your program more interesting and interactive.

 Warm Up (15 min)